Renewing Your Registration with NMBI

 All nurses or midwives practising in Ireland, are required to have their name on the Register of Nurses and Midwives which is maintained by NMBI.
 Each year it is necessary to pay the annual renewal to maintain their registration.

 NMBI is issuing renewal notices by email to registrants, containing details on how you can renew.
-If you did not receive the email, please check your Spam or Junk email folders.
+If you did not receive the email, please check your spam, junk or other email folders.

 Please do not start the renewal process without the renewal notice.